 The recent acquisition of XO Communications's fiber assets enables Verizon to address two near-term needs: an expanded Ethernet service reach with a larger set of on-net buildings and wireless backhaul, particularly to accommodate small cells.
 But the carrier still has a way to go in terms of its fiber network reach.

 One of the interesting dynamics that has been taking place over the past year is a rapid wave of consolidation and partnering between top optical and software-related players, hoping to get a piece of the SDN and NFV action.
 However, none of these vendors are taking the same approach.

-In observance of the Presidents' Day holiday, FierceTelecom will not publish on Monday, Feb.
-18. We will be back in your inbox with up-to-date news on the wireline industry bright and early on Tuesday, Feb.
+In observance of the holiday, FierceTelecom will not be publishing on Monday.
+We'll be back in your inbox with up-to-date news on the wireline industry bright and early on Tuesday, Feb.
 16.

 The wireline and wireless industry segments have started, or are considering, implementing SDN and NFV into their networks to gain new network agility and the ability to drive automation into their service delivery processes.
 These providers' SDN/NFV strategies will be the focus of a panel I'm moderating at Mobile World Congress.